Welcome to Authors

 - What values have emerged that form your explanatory principles and evaluative standards in explanations of your educational influence in learning, clarified as you have researched your practice to understand and improve it?

-- Do they explain your educational influence in learning?
+- Do they enable you to explain your educational influence in learning?

 - What evidence do you have to support your claims?

 When you are clear about the educational knowledge you have generated think of your audience and write to communicate what you have learned that might be of use and interest to them.
-Keep in mind that the point of creating a publishable paper is not just to improve your learning and what you are doing, it is to communicate a valid explanation of your educational influence in your own learning, the learning of others and the learning of the social formation within which you live and work (your living-educational-theory).
-Publishing also enables you to realise your responsibility to contribute to a global educational practitioner knowledgebase with explanations of educational influence in learning distinguished by values that carry hope for the flourishing of humanity.
+Keep in mind that the point of creating a publishable paper is not just to improve your learning and what you are doing.
+The point is to also communicate a relatable, valid explanation of your educational influence in your own learning, the learning of others and the learning of the social formation, which is the context of your practice (your living-educational-theory).
+Publishing also enables you to realise your responsibility to contribute to a global educational practitioner knowledgebase with explanations of educational influence in learning distinguished by values that carry hope for the flourishing of Humanity.

 Need help, resources and references?
-Have a look at the Living Educational Theory Wiki.
-The purpose of the Living Theory Wiki is to offer an alternative channel into the understanding of Living Theory research, taking advantage of the hyperlinked relationship between ideas.
-Further resources, references are available from Jack Whitehead's website, and Living Educational Theory research: An evolving treasure chest.
+Resources and references are available from Jack Whitehead's website, and Living Educational Theory research: An evolving treasure chest.
 There are also two Facebook groups you can join for support and information: a Living Educational Theory research Facebook group and an EJOLTs Facebook group.
 Below you will find a list of some practitioner research publications.
-They provide a good source of references that might be relevant for you to creatively and critically engage with to improve your research and which you might want to consider publishing an account of your Living Educational Theory research in.
+They provide a good source of references that might be relevant for you to creatively and critically engage with to improve your research and which you might want to consider publishing an account of your Living Educational Theory Research in.

 Can't find what you need to help you progress your EJOLTs paper?
 Contact the EJOLTs editor ([email protected]) and we will do what we can to help.